Wuszek/RepoDiscordNotify/README.md

    ```
 4. In file commit.txt insert last commit name (commit from which you want to start watching)
 5. Setup script:
-   1. Path to watched repo
+   * Path to watched repo
-   2. Interval of checking for new commits
+   * Interval of checking for new commits
-   3. If script should run constantly, or make a few round (e.g. 120 loops, with interval of 1 minute, to check for new commits between 7am and 9am)
+   * If script should run constantly, or make a few rounds (e.g. 120 loops, with interval of 1 minute, to check for new commits between 7am and 9am)
-   4. Your Discord message, bot name, avatar etc.
+   * Your Discord message, bot name, avatar etc.
 6. Run script using screen/shell
 ```
 python3 main.py